George Fernandes: As defence minister

+Positions held

 Writings, journalism and other contributions

 Fernandes liked writing and journalism in his student days.
 He was the editor of a Konkani language monthly Konkani Yuvak (Konkani Youth) in 1949.
 The same year, he was the editor of the Raithavani weekly in Kannada.
 The Dockman weekly in English, which had ceased publication, reappeared under the editorship of Fernandes in 1952–53.
 Though not a prolific writer, Fernandes wrote several books on politics including What Ails the Socialists (1972), Socialist Communist Interaction in India, In the year of the disabled: India's disabled government (1981), Dignity for All: Essays in Socialism and Democracy (1991), and his autobiography titled George Fernandes Speaks (1991).
 He was the editor of an English monthly, The Other Side, and the chairman of the editorial board of the Hindi monthly Pratipaksh.
 A human rights activist, Fernandes had been a member of Amnesty International, the People's Union for Civil Liberties and the Press Council of India.